The Singleton

 Julian nodded.
 "Heard."

 Ayla did not nod back.
-She stepped away from the platform.
-Three camera operators re-focused on her.
-One tried to ask a question.
-She did not answer it.
-She left the frame and did not come back.
+She stepped away from the platform, and three operators swung to follow her, and one tried a question, and she did not answer it.
+She left the frame and did not return to it.

-Julian finished the press conference with three more prepared points and took four questions, none of which Jeff heard, because he was watching Maya watch the screen over the rim of her coffee cup.
+Julian closed with three more prepared points and took four questions, none of which Jeff heard, because he was watching Maya watch the screen over the rim of her cup.
 Maya set the cup down.

 "He's not lying," she said.